AI Security Guide

 6.1 Data Leakage in the ML Pipeline

-There are two primary forms of data leakage:
+There are two primary forms:

 6.2 Privacy Attacks: Inferring Sensitive Data

-A trained machine learning model is, in essence, a compressed, high-fidelity representation of its training data.
-This property can be exploited by attackers to extract sensitive information about the individuals whose data was used to train the model, even with only black-box access to the deployed API.
+This property can be exploited.
+Attackers extract sensitive information about individuals whose data trained the model.
+Even with only black-box access to the deployed API.

-The vulnerabilities that enable data leakage and privacy attacks are fundamentally linked to the same root cause: overfitting.
-Data leakage can be seen as an *unintentional overfitting* of the model to the specific characteristics of the contaminated test set.
-Privacy attacks, on the other hand, *exploit the model's intentional overfitting* to its training data.
-When a model memorizes unique details about specific training examples rather than learning generalizable patterns, it becomes vulnerable.
-A model that makes a significantly different prediction based on the presence or absence of a single training point is a model that has overfitted.
-This connection reveals a crucial principle: the pursuit of good generalization in machine learning is not merely a performance objective; it is a fundamental security and privacy requirement.
+A model making significantly different predictions based on presence or absence of a single training point is a model that has overfitted.
+This connection reveals a crucial principle: pursuing good generalization in machine learning isn't merely a performance objective—it's a fundamental security and privacy requirement.
 A well-generalized model is, by its nature, less reliant on any single data point, making it inherently more robust against both data leakage and privacy inference attacks.

 Section 7: Model Extraction and Intellectual Property Theft